Passionate about software development, programming and software design - that's me.

 My experience in software development ranges from simple bash scripts over assembler routines and Linux device drivers to large business applications with web UIs in the cloud with cluster and failover features.

-I work extensively with the Java Virtual-Machine.
+I work extensively with the Java Virtual Machine.
 Writing Java code since 2000, and Scala code since 2010.
-I've also looked at Kotlin, Clojure and other languages running on the JVM.
+I've also using Kotlin, Clojure and other languages running on the JVM.

 But, in addition I have also done large projects with Cocoa on macOS, iOS.
 Projects for and on Android.
 Projects in .Net with C# and ASP.Net, C++, C, Python.

-I also like Elixir.
+I also like Elixir (and the whole Erlang landscape).
 I've done a few small projects with it.
 It is a really attractive purely functional language with pure immutable data types, running on the battle proven Erlang VM.

 As of late (in early 2019) I found the world of Common Lisp very intriguing.
 This web page was re-implemented lately in Common Lisp coming from Apache Wicket.